meshonline/kinect-sdk-bvh-saver/README.md

 <br/>
 Then you may import the bvh files into Blender or other softwares to smooth animation curves.<br/>
 <br/>
-The project disables smooth feature by default, if you want to enable smooth feature, just modify the 'FILTER_MODE' macro to other values.
+The project disables smooth feature by default, if you want to enable smooth feature, just modify 'FILTER_MODE' to other values.
 ### Requirements
 Windows 7(32 bit or 64 bit)<br/>
 kinect for xbox 360<br/>